pyscf/pyscf/README.md

   solver.
 To fix this, change to other BLAS vendors e.g. to MKL

         BLA_VENDOR=Intel10_64lp cmake ..

+* AttributeError: ..../libri.so: undefined symbol: RInr_fill2c2e_sph
+  It is caused by old version of libcint.
+Remove the directory "pyscf/lib/deps" and rebuild pyscf to fix this problem.

 * tests fail
   mcscf/test/test_addons.py    test_spin_square